0xPolygon/polygon-docs/docs/pos/get-started/building-on-polygon.md

 main();
 ```

+!!! note "Take it easy!"

+    If this is overwhelming, that’s alright!
+You can jump right into the action and start hacking.
+Here are some notes before you start diving into resources, repositories, and docs:

+    1. **Beware the cost of being on the bleeding edge**: Like typical niche programming, dApps and blockchain development moves very quickly.
+While researching, you may find complex code repositories, 404s on a documentation site, or even no documentation.
+Use that opportunity to reach out to us via any social media channel.
+    2. **The learning curve may be daunting, but the barrier to entry is low**: The community is very open and welcoming!
+Projects welcome pull requests from outsiders and resolve any blockers actively.
+We’re working on creating a better world and contribution in any form is appreciated.
+We’ll be grateful to onboard you into this amazing Web3 ecosystem.

 ## Building a new dApp on Polygon?

 Decentralized applications (dApps) act as the bridge between users and their data privacy on the blockchain.
 The increasing number of dApps validates their usefulness within the blockchain ecosystem, solving challenges like executing transactions between two participants without the need for central authority via smart contracts.